How to Ensure Long-Term Sobriety

 Alcohol addiction and drug abuse are two serious epidemics running rampant throughout the United States.
 In 2015 alone, over 15.1 million adults ages 18 and older experienced an alcohol use disorder (AUD).
 Drug use is alarmingly prevalent – 250 million adults ages 15-64 reported drug use in 2015, with 29.5 million admitting they have a drug use disorder.

 Sobriety isn’t a battle you have to fight alone, and you should never be ashamed or intimidated of seeking help.
 If you are trying to find different ways to stay sober and avoid substance abuse, you’ve come to the right place.
-Keep reading for our Cypress IOP treatment specialists’ ways to ensure long-term sobriety.
+Keep reading for tips from our substance abuse treatment professionals on ways to ensure long-term sobriety.

 Maintain Healthy Relationships